angular/prophecy/README.md

  * Add A+ tests for PromiseMock.
 This implementation is copied from Traceur (which is ported from V8).
 The Traceur implementation is already passing A+ tests.
 This project should have the tests as well.
+ * Add src/index.js to export items that should be available at runtime.
+ * Add build process